Nalhin/Movies/README.md

 ### Client

-Client architecture follows modern React trends.
+Client architecture closely follows modern React trends.
 React context and React Query is used instead of the global state libraries.
 Such a design decision reduces clutter and allows the application to be tested with a mock REST API server making the tests more reliable and robust.